mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 answers, most of which are crossed out with circled patrol names beside them, indicating who answered what.](images/ra8-0.1.jpg)

-Obviously this approach doesn't scale well, and can get overwhelming quickly with multiple radio operators at HQ trying to write on the same sheet of paper, and a high number of patrols and bases, so we sought a better solution.
+Obviously this approach doesn't scale well, and can get overwhelming quickly for a poor operator to manage.
+Increasing scale with multiple radio operators at HQ trying to write on the same sheet of paper was hilarious, but not optimal with a high number of patrols and bases, so we sought a better solution.

 What we needed, was a CRUD[^CRUD] app, and having recently begun experimenting with Django, I was _definitely_ feeling like a perfectionist with